google/mesop/docs/guides/event-handlers.md

   setattr(state, event.key, event.value)
 ```

-The downside with this approach is that you lose type-safety.
+The downside of this approach is that you lose type safety.
 Generally, defining a separate event handler, although more verbose, is easier to maintain.

 ## Troubleshooting

 ### Avoid using closure variables in event handler

-One subtle mistake when building a reusable component is to have the event handler use a closure variable like the following example:
+One subtle mistake when building a reusable component is having the event handler use a closure variable, as shown in the following example:

 ```py title="Bad example of using closure variable"
 @me.component